RenegadeMinds/helloworld/Compiling libxayagame.md

 /************************/

+Paste it into MSYS2 as you did above by pressing SHIFT+INSERT.
+Wait for the script to finish.

 Congratulations!
 You've just built your own GSP using libxayagame.
 You can now proceed on to the Hello World in C++ tutorial.